 For more information, visit Fire Station #2.

-Visit Kyrene/Highline Shared Use Path Projects for more information about this project.
+Visit Kyrene/Highline Shared Use Path Projects for more information about this project and to view any of the information and exhibits from the project assessment or design efforts.

 The Chandler City Council authorized a citywide effort to convert streetlights from high-pressure sodium to new energy-efficient LED light fixtures.